Scenerainc/Documentation-Website/docs/android-app-sdk.md

 ...
 ```

 And then the icon can be used like this:

 ```html
 <sun-icon class="sun" />
 ```

-## Changing colors
+## 3
 To change the theme colors you need to edit the file `src/assets/scss/config/_colors.scss`.
 When you open the file for the first time it will look like this:

 ```scss